lem-project/lem-project.github.io/content/_index.md

 Since version 2.0, a GUI version is also available.

-It brings graphics and mouse support.
-In addition, Lem 2.0 has over 180 colour themes.
+It brings graphics and mouse support, as well as games and over 180 colour themes.

 {{< /columns >}}